marketempower/axiomtheme.com/content/home/welcome.md

 # Welcome to Axiom

-Axiom is a powerful, high performance, modular Hugo theme, designed to make the readers of your content and the search engines happy.
+<p class="lead">Axiom is a powerful, high performance, modular Hugo theme, designed to make the readers of your content and the search engines happy.</p>

 {{< svg name="twitter" class="h-6 w-auto mr-2 inline-block align-text-bottom fill-current" style="color:#1da1f2;" >}} Follow [Axiom](https://twitter.com/intent/follow?screen_name=axiomtheme) on Twitter to stay up-to-date with the latest news.